-Before we discuss the determinants of personality, let’s think of human emotions, feelings, thoughts, and imagination, there’s a huge universe in human nature.
+Before we discuss the determinants of personality, let’s think of human emotions, feelings, thoughts, and imagination, there’s a massive universe in human nature.

 Right from our genes to everything we come across has a role to play.
 We all have a story, a story that makes us what we are.
 Let’s see the factors that determine our personality.

-Can you merely look at a child and say that he will be a very good doctor if he happens to be one?
+Can you merely look at a child and say that he will be an excellent doctor if he happens to be one?

-Or can you produce a team of doctors if I give you 10 random infants?
+Or can you produce a team of doctors if I give you ten random infants?
 Can they all be equally good doctors?

 You’ll be considering the situational factors also if you happen to incline towards the environment.

-Or more practically I feel it’s more appropriate not to negate any one aspect totally, moreover the ration of influence should vary with every individual.
+Or more practically, I feel it’s more appropriate not to negate any one aspect.
+Moreover, the ration of influence should vary with every individual.

 “a person’s pattern of habits, attitudes, and traits which determine his adjustment to his environment.”